apache/mxnet/docs/tutorials/sparse/train.md

 - Basic knowledge of Symbol in MXNet.
 See the detailed tutorial for Symbol in [Symbol - Neural network graphs and auto-differentiation](https://mxnet.incubator.apache.org/tutorials/basic/symbol.html).

 - Basic knowledge of CSRNDArray in MXNet.
-See the detailed tutorial for CSRNDArray in [TODO(haibin) Add Link Here](http://ec2-54-187-32-207.us-west-2.compute.amazonaws.com/tutorials/sparse/csr.html).
+See the detailed tutorial for CSRNDArray in [CSRNDArray - NDArray in Compressed Sparse Row Storage Format](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/csr.html).

 - Basic knowledge of RowSparseNDArray in MXNet.
-See the detailed tutorial for RowSparseNDArray in [TODO(haibin) Add Link Here](http://ec2-54-187-32-207.us-west-2.compute.amazonaws.com/tutorials/sparse/rowsparse.html).
+See the detailed tutorial for RowSparseNDArray in [RowSparseNDArray - NDArray for Sparse Gradient Updates](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/row_sparse.html).

 ## Variables